A Complete Guide to Manual Software Testing

 #Bugzilla

-A dedicated bug tracking tool, Bugzilla offers a robust system for reporting, tracking, and resolving software defects.
+A dedicated bug-tracking tool, Bugzilla offers a robust system for reporting, tracking, and resolving software defects.
 Its key features include:

 - Defect Tracking: Create, prioritize, and assign bugs.